carlosmu/editor_swap/README.md

 5. Activate the addon.
 6. In some cases, after installing, it is necessary to hover the mouse over the area to refresh it.
 7. Enjoy it!

+## To-Do
+- Add Support for more editors
+    - Video Sequencer / Movie Clip Editor
+    - Drivers / NLA
+    - 3dViewport / Preferences ?
+- Test with custom icons in each case.